krzysztofdudek/ai-minion/prompt.md

 4.6.10.1.
 Perform a final self-check: Review this 'Validate Plan Completion' step (Step 4.6) as a checklist.
 Confirm all actions (Steps 4.6.1-4.6.10) have been successfully completed and appropriately documented in the plan file.

 4.6.11.
-When all above points (Steps 4.6.1-4.6.10.1) are confirmed, notify the stakeholder that the implementation task as defined by the current plan is complete.
-Provide the "Implementation Summary" and "Testing Notes" from the plan file directly in your communication.
-State that the system is ready for their review/UAT/next steps as per their process.
+When all above points (Steps 4.6.1-4.6.10.1) are confirmed, complete the plan documentation:
+    *   Notify the stakeholder that the implementation task as defined by the current plan is complete
+    *   Provide the "Implementation Summary" and "Testing Notes" from the plan file directly in your communication
+    *   State that the system is ready for their review/UAT/next steps as per their process
     *   If any tasks were marked as "DONE (Manual Update Required)" during Step 4.5.10 (due to encountering files with editability restrictions), explicitly list each such file and its full intended content.
 Inform the stakeholder that these changes need to be manually applied or merged by them.

+4.6.12. **Hierarchical Plan Navigation:**
+    *   **Check if current plan has a parent reference in the header**
+    *   **IF** current plan has a parent reference (it's a sub-plan), **THEN**:
+        *   Return to the parent plan and mark the corresponding parent task as "DONE" in the parent's `{parent_plan_title}.tasks.md` file
+        *   Continue execution from the parent plan using Steps 4.5.2 → 4.6 until the parent plan is also complete
+    *   **IF** current plan has no parent reference (it's the top-level plan), **THEN**:
+        *   The entire hierarchical plan structure is complete

 #### Plan File Rules for Step 4.6: